-When it comes to home gym essentials there is a ton of options to choose from.
-Some home gym equipment are absolute must-haves while others may elevate your home-based workout experiences to the next level and beyond.
+When it comes to home gym essentials, there is a ton of options to choose from.
+Some home gym equipment are absolute must-haves, while others may elevate your home-based workout experiences to the next level.

-If you’ve been considering a lot of different equipment, we’ll save you time by sharing the equipment our team has seen shared and used the most in garage gyms.
-These are the pieces of equipment we believe you need to own right now.
+If you’ve been considering many types of different equipment, we’ll save you time by sharing the equipment our team has seen shared and used the most in garage gyms.
+We believe you need to own these pieces of equipment right now.

 An Olympic Barbell Is A Must-Have Product

-If you’re going to be performing any type of powerlifting, such as squats, bench presses, deadlifts, and curls, you’ll need a barbell.
-With so many options to choose from, the simple go-to option an an all-purpose Olympics Barbell.
+If you’re performing any type of powerlifting, such as squats, bench presses, deadlifts, and curls, you’ll need a barbell.
+With so many options, the simple go-to option is an all-purpose Olympics Barbell.

 Why an all-purpose barbell?
-When you’re first starting out, there are so many choices to choose from and it’s easy to go astray.
+When you’re starting out, there are so many choices to choose from, and it’s easy to go astray.
 For example, you don’t need the aggressive knurling found on a Power Bar if you don’t plan on performing heavy deadlifts.
-An all-purpose bar tends to provide a low-to-medium knurling, making it perfect for a variety of low-to-mid weighted lifts.
+An all-purpose bar tends to provide a low-to-medium knurling, making it perfect for various low-to-mid weighted lifts.

 We have a few important considerations when choosing an Olympic Barbell.
 Aim for a bar with an IPF standard 28.5MM shaft.
 Every all-purpose bar in the Garage Gym Products testing facility is 28.5MM.
 We’ve learned over the years that standardizing our equipment leads to far fewer injuries.

 Second, the sleeves on the bar should be 50mm in width; this allows various weight plates to fit on the bar.
 We currently use the Rogue Echo Bumper Plates as a mainstay in our facility but any bumper or steel plate will fit the bill if built for Olympic barbells.